oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

      ![event compression policies page](images/event-compression/event-compression-policies-page.png " ")

 11. Let’s now take a look at the policy that created the compressed events we previously viewed.
-Click the policy with the name “Target down events for a database system and its members”. **Note:** this is not one of the seven out-of-box policies.
+Click the policy with the name “Target down events for a database system and its members”. **Note:** This is not one of the seven out-of-box policies.
 It is a user-defined policy.
 You can differentiate between a user-defined policy and an out-of-box policy from the ‘Created By’ column.

      ![target down policy for database system and its members](images/event-compression/target-down-db-policy-highlighted.png " ")